• Skip to primary navigation

 • Kiri rēmana (Lemon zest, of 1 lemon)

-• 1 tbsp paparika paoa (smoked paprika)
+• 1 tablespoon paparika paoa (smoked paprika)

 • 3 tbsp noni ōriwa (olive oil or any oil you have)